How Does Sugar Affect our Health?

 - Read the Nutrition Facts table and the ingredient list on packaged foods.
 Pay special attention to the serving size total amount of sugar and read the ingredient list The Nutrition Facts table will tell you the total amount sugar in the product (from both naturally occurring and added sugars) and the ingredient list will let you know where the sugar is coming from.

-- Understand what claims for sugar mean on packaged foods to make better choice.
+- Understand what claims for sugar mean on packaged foods to make a better choice.

 Reduced or lower in sugar – The food contains at least 25% and 5g less sugar than the food to which it is compared.